-- Rollback: If Windows Autopatch detects issues between versions of Microsoft 365 Apps for enterprise, we might force all devices to roll back to the previous version.
-For more information, see Update controls for Microsoft 365 Apps for enterprise.
+- Rollback: For more information about Microsoft 365 Apps for enterprise, see Update controls for Microsoft 365 Apps for enterprise.

 Will Windows quality updates be released more quickly after vulnerabilities are identified, or what is the regular cadence of updates?

 For zero-day threats, Autopatch will have an expedited release cadence.
 For normal updates Autopatch, uses a regular release cadence starting with devices in the Test ring and completing with general rollout to the Broad ring.